 Grid¶

-feature can be useful to quickly add refinement to metal corners and edges.
-The key settings here are min_steps_along_axis=2
+For layered metallic structures such as this, the LayerRefinementSpec feature can be useful to quickly add refinement to metal corners and edges.
+The key settings here are min_steps_along_axis=2 and dl=T/2 for corner_refinement.
+This ensures a good level of refinement for accurate S-parameters.

 Note that the settings chosen here favor accuracy over cost.
-For initial design exploration, we recommend reducing min_steps_along_axis
+For initial design exploration, we recommend reducing min_steps_along_axis to 1 and dl=T for much lower cost and slightly faster simulation time.

 # Layer refinement for top and bottom metal layers

-LR1_spec = td.LayerRefinementSpec(
+LR1_spec = rf.LayerRefinementSpec(

 center=(0, 0, z_top),